orientechnologies/orientdb-docs/source/Configuration.md

 ##### db.document.serializer

-The default record serializer used by the document database.
+The default record serializer used by the document database..

 ```
 Setting name...: db.document.serializer